Saint Elizabeth University: Campus

 The classical Greek Theatre is used for concerts and performances.
 The Shakespeare Garden, completed in 1931, and a greenhouse, built in 1911 also sit on the campus.

 Athletics

+The Saint Elizabeth athletic teams are called the Eagles.
+The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the United East Conference (UEC) since the 2023–24 academic year; which they were a member on a previous stint from 2009–10 to 2018–19.
+The Eagles previously competed in the Colonial States Athletic Conference (CSAC) from 2019–20 to 2022–23.

-Saint Elizabeth University teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Eagles are a member of the Colonial States Athletic Conference (CSAC).
-Women's sports include basketball, cross country, soccer, softball, tennis and volleyball.
-Men's sports include baseball, basketball, cross country, soccer, tennis and volleyball.
+Saint Elizabeth competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and volleyball; while women's sports include basketball, cross country, soccer, softball, tennis and volleyball.